-Jan Harbeck Quartet plays modern acoustic jazz with a warm, present and personal expression.
-In 2008, Jan Harbeck Quartet received a Grammy for the record ‘In the Still of the Night’ and have since been one of the very best selling Danish instrumental jazz groups.
-The quartet plays a mix of Harbeck’s compositions and selected jazz standards of the rare kind.
-What unites them are the focus on a strong melody and the occasional melancholic dramatics.
+The Jan Harbeck Quartet play modern acoustic jazz with a warm, accessible and expressive delivery.
+In 2008, the quartet received a Danish Grammy for their release ‘In the Still of the Night’ and they have since become one of the best selling Danish instrumental jazz groups.
+The quartet play a mix of Harbeck’s compositions and selected lesser-known jazz standards with a focus on strong melody and irresistible swing alongside heart-wrenching melancholic blues.

 “The tenor saxophone is the sound of jazz.
 The soul of the music.
 Once Copenhagen had Ben Webster to blow that soul to life.
 Now we have Jan Harbeck.” – Politiken 10/7 2010

-The latest record ‘Variations in Blue’ is featuring the American sax star Walter Smith III.
-It was well received by the press and the worlds leading jazz magazine DownBeat wrote the following:
+The band’s latest release,‘Variations in Blue’, features American sax star Walter Smith III.
+The album was highly acclaimed by the press and the world’s leading jazz magazine DownBeat wrote the following:

-The music confesses itself to the history of jazz, but at the same time, it has a personal feature, where each of the four musicians contribute.
-Henrik Gunde is one of the most wanted Danish jazz musicians with his present and virtuos play by the piano.
-Bassist Eske Nørrelykke has a strong influence on the other members of the quartet with his unique minimalistic style, while Anders Holm unites swing and groove with finesse and understated play at the drums.
-The quartet is able to create an intimate space with an acoustically balanced sound, where nothing comes between the audience and the musicians.
+The music is indebted to the jazz tradition, but each of the four musicians contribute their own personal modern-day take on the compositions.
+Henrik Gunde is one of the most in-demand Danish jazz musicians with his eloquent virtuoso piano playing, bassist Eske Nørrelykke is the backbone of the quartet with his unique minimalistic style, whilst Anders Holm unites swing and groove with charisma and understated finesse at the drums.
+The quartet are able to create an intimate world with a perfect acoustically balanced sound, where nothing comes between the audience and the musicians.

-Concert review in Danish newspaper ‘Politiken’ from Jan Harbeck Quartet’s show at Copenhagen Jazz Festival, by the music editor Thomas Michelsen: “Harbeck demonstrated, that nobody can put their soul into a jazz ballad like he can”, and earlier, in the same newspaper, he also wrote: “the tenor saxophone is the essential sound of jazz.
+Danish newspaper ‘Politiken’ describes Jan Harbeck Quartet’s show at Copenhagen Jazz Festival, in a review by music editor Thomas Michelsen: “Harbeck demonstrated, that nobody can put their soul into a jazz ballad like he can”, and previously in the same newspaper, he also wrote: “the tenor saxophone is the essential sound of jazz.
 The soul of the genre.
 Once upon a time we had Ben Webster in Copenhagen to put the soul to life again.
 Today we have Jan Harbeck.”

 Ravnsborggade 7, 2. th